HazyResearch/metal/README.md

 If the tests run successfully, you should see 50+ dots followed by "OK".
 Check out the [tutorials](tutorials/) to get familiar with the Snorkel MeTaL codebase!

-Or, to use Snorkel Metal in another project, install it with pip (conda coming soon):
+Or, to use Snorkel Metal in another project, install it with pip:
 ```
 pip install snorkel-metal
 ```